Frobenius distributions of low dimensional abelian varieties over finite fields: Abelian Threefolds

-Further, putting these observations together gives us that every simple abelian threefold is either absolutely simple or is isogenous over an extension to the cube of an elliptic curve.
-Thus, we have the following fact.
+When \(P_X(T)\) is a cube as above, since $\gcd(a,p)=1$, the \(q\)-adic valuation of its middle coefficient is the same as that of $aq$, which in turn is \(1\).
+Thus, $X$ is non-supersingular of $p$-rank $0$ and its Newton Polygon has slopes $(\tfrac13, \tfrac13, \tfrac13, \tfrac23, \tfrac23, \tfrac23)$.
+Furthermore, every simple abelian threefold is either absolutely simple or geometrically isogenous to the cube of an elliptic curve.
+Thus, we have the following.

-\begin{fac} If $X$ is an abelian threefold defined over $\FF_q$ that is not ordinary or supersingular, then $X$ is simple if and only if it is absolutely simple. \end{fac}
+\begin{lemma} If $X$ is an abelian threefold defined over $\FF_q$ that is not ordinary or supersingular, then $X$ is simple if and only if it is absolutely simple. \end{lemma}

+\begin{proof} Assume $X$ is a simple abelian threefold that is not ordinary or supersingular.
+Assume also that $X$ is not absolutely simple.
+Let $r>1$ be the splitting degree of $X$.
+Recall that since $X$ is simple, one either has $P_X(T) = h_X(T)$ or $P_X(T) = h_X(T)^3$, where $h_X(T)$ is irreducible of even degree.
+We will show that in each case $X_{(r)} \sim E^3$, contradicting the assumption that $X$ is not ordinary or supersingular.